Ad Creatives: 15 High-Converting Patterns

 • Show the method visually: Screens, hands, product use, or simple graphics.

-• Close softly: Download, demo, free trial, template, or deeper guide.
+• Close softly: A download, a demo, a template, or a deeper guide.

 The trap is making the ad too generous in the wrong way.
 If it becomes broad and abstract, it feels like content marketing with no commercial edge.
 If it becomes too product-led too early, it stops feeling educational.